Covenant of Mayors for Sub-Saharan Africa

-By 2050, the urban population in Africa is expected to grow from 400 million to 1.26 billion people.
-African cities need to respond to these challenges in order to provide a sustainable future for their citizens and keep greenhouse gas emissions low.
-Therefore, ensuring access to affordable, reliable, sustainable and modern energy and adapting to the effects of climate change are among the most pressing issues for the African population.
+By 2050, the urban population in Africa is expected to grow to 1.26 billion, up from 575 million in 2015.
+African cities need to respond to these challenges to provide a sustainable future for their citizens and keep greenhouse gas emissions low.
+Therefore, ensuring access to affordable, reliable and sustainable energy, all the while adapting to the effects of climate change, are among the most pressing issues for people in Africa.

 What is CEMR's role?

-CEMR coordinates the Covenant of Mayors Office for Sub-Saharan Africa partnering with six networks: Climate Alliance (CA), Energy Cities (ENC), United Cities of Local Governments Africa (UCLG Africa), ICLEI Africa and ICLEI World Secretariat.
-Three Institutional organisations: French Agency for Environment and Energy Management (ADEME), the International Association of Francophone mayors (AIMF), the Portuguese Energy Agency (ADENE); and two non-governmental organisations: Environment Development Action in the third world (ENDA) and Sustainable Energy for Africa (SEA).
+CEMR coordinated the two first phases of the Covenant of Mayors Office for Sub-Saharan Africa between 2015 and 2020, partnering with six networks: Climate Alliance (CA), Energy Cities (ENC), United Cities of Local Governments Africa (UCLG Africa), ICLEI Africa and ICLEI World Secretariat; three institutional organisations: the French Agency for Environment and Energy Management (ADEME), the International Association of Francophone mayors (AIMF) and the Portuguese Energy Agency (ADENE); and two non-governmental organisations: Environment Development Action in the third world (ENDA) and Sustainable Energy for Africa (SEA).

-CEMR coordinator: Iliyana Arnaudova, Junior Project Officer - Covenant of Mayors African Sub-Saharan Africa
+Officer - Covenant of Mayors for Sub-Saharan Africa (CoMSSA)